Mimicking states with limited resources: passing quantum quiz via global control: Acknowledgments

 \section{Acknowledgments}

 This work is financially supported through the Grant PGC2018-101355-B-I00 funded by MCIN/AEI/10.13039/501100011033 and by ERDF ``A way of making Europe'', and by the Basque Government through Grants No. IT986-16 and IT1470-22.
+P.P.~acknowledges funding by the Free State of Bavaria for the Institute for Topological Insulators.